• Home

 • Water leaks: Inspect sinks, toilets, faucets, and the roof for any signs of leaks.

-• Water damage: Check walls, ceilings, and floors for any water damage or stains.
+• Water damage: Check walls, ceilings, and floors for water damage or stains and determine whether they are causing mold in units.

 • Running toilets: Test toilets for leaks or continuous water flow.